wq/wq/docs/app/router.js.md

 **wq/router.js** is a [wq.app] module providing a convenient router API that overlays the [jQuery Mobile] page navigation system.  wq/router.js supports [PJAX-style] page navigation by capturing URL changes and "responding" with locally-rendered HTML pages.

-If you are using both [wq.app] and [wq.db] together, you may be interested in [wq/app.js], a higher-level module that automatically registers the appropriate routes for applications via the [wq configuration object].  wq/router.js is primarily useful for the following cases:
+If you are using both [wq.app] and [wq.db] together, you may be interested in [wq/app.js], a higher-level module that automatically registers the appropriate routes for applications via the [wq configuration object].
+You should only need to use wq/router.js directly in the following cases:

   * When wq/app.js cannot be used due to an incompatible server structure
   * When you need to register additional URL routes that have no server equivalent, or aren't easily described by the wq configuration object